atleastitsanethosman/coderefactorhomework1/README.md

 ## Project Elements:<br>

-1. The webpage has a header with the company name and a specifically formatted span to show a contrast for the letters S, E, and O to match the first letter of the primary services offerred.
+1. The webpage has a header with the company name and a specifically formatted span to show a contrast for the letters S, E, and O to match the first letter of one of the primary services offerred, Search Engine Optimization.
 The header also includes a set of navigation links to allow the user to rapidly move to articles about the services the company offers.

 2. There is a background image for styling, showing a team at work.